How to Select a Blogging Topic That Pays

 Automatic Idea Creation

-There are a number of relaxation techniques that will spur this kind of automatic idea creation.
+There are several relaxation techniques that will spur this kind of automatic idea creation.
 One of them is to simply lay down in a quiet place, close your eyes, and inhale deeply three times, letting each breath out slowly to a count of ten.
 Instruct your body to relax its various parts.

 For example, you would start at the scalp and say in your mind, “My scalp is relaxing.”
 You move down your body with these “chill affirmations.”
 Instruct each part of your body to relax — eyes, nose, mouth, neck, right and left arm, each finger — and so forth right down to the pinky toes on your right and left feet.

 Do this, and you’ll find yourself in a fantastic state of relaxation.
 You don’t entertain any intrusive thoughts in your mind, and you just allow ideas to form.
 One big idea may come forth, or you may get several ideas.
 Use this relaxation technique to sort out your thinking.
-Our minds are invaded by a thousand thoughts, and this technique enables you to focus on developing ideas for a single purpose.
+A thousand thoughts invade our minds, and this technique enables us to focus on developing ideas for a single purpose.

 Like more information about this method of enhanced creative decision-making?
 See the advanced creative visualization techniques here.